A Subtlety: Sculptures and exhibition

 Walker is best known for her silhouettes depicting stylized scenes from the Antebellum South.
 Although thematically similar to earlier works, the sphinx and whole installation was a break with Walker's earlier work in terms of its scale.
-The name of the exhibit, A Subtlety is a reference to sugar sculptures used as decoration or food in aristocratic European households during the Middle Ages known as subtleties in English-speaking countries.
+The name of the exhibit, A Subtlety, is a reference to sugar sculptures used as decoration or food in aristocratic European households during the Middle Ages known as subtleties in English-speaking countries.

-The sphinx evokes stereotypical depictions of the Southern Mammy archetype.
-Consistent with the mammy archetype, the sphinx appears to be overweight and wears a bonnet.
+The sphinx's features evoke stereotypical depictions of the Southern Mammy archetype.
+Consistent with this archetype, the sphinx appears to be overweight and wears a kerchief.
 Walker's choice to depict a mammy was in part inspired by a "Mammy memorial" once proposed for construction in the District of Columbia.

-Exhibit
+Walker told documentary nonprofit, Art21, "'Kara Walker's work deals with history.'
+Embedded in the statement 'Kara Walker is dealing with history' is the desire for a hero who can fix this problem of our history and racism.
+And I don't think that my work is actually effectively dealing with history.
+I think of my work as kind of subsumed by history or consumed by history."

 A Subtlety was installed in the refinery's Syrup Shed and was open to the public from May 10, to July 6, 2014 on Fridays, Saturdays, and Sundays.
 Entrance to the exhibit required signing a waiver due to the asbestos and lead found in the structure, which was inhaled by those attending.
 Editorials noted the overwhelmingly white makeup of the audience.
-Attendees were encouraged to post photographs to social media platform Instagram using the hashtag #karawalkerdomino.
+Attendees were encouraged to post photographs to social media platform Instagram using the hashtag #karawalkerdomino to presumably build a virtual 3D version of the piece.